🚀 Help build the ErfgoedApp we are looking for a colleague! Apply here

-The history of Esen Castle, located on the outskirts of Diksmuide, goes back to 1775.
-Throughout time the castle has taken on different appearances.
-Today, the provincial employees work from the Esenkasteel together with local partners on the development of the Westhoek.
+The history of Esen Castle, located on the outskirts of Diksmuide, dates back to 1775.
+The castle has undergone various changes over time.
+Today, provincial employees work together with local partners at Esen Castle on the development of the Westhoek region.

 Maurice Maeterlinck